Forêt d'Orient National Nature Reserve: Ecology (biodiversity, ecological interest, etc.)

-The whole creates very varied habitats.
+This combination creates very varied habitats.

 Flora

-The variations in the water level of the lakes and areas of mudflats that result from it generate very rich environments sheltering an aquatic flora.
-There are remarkable species such as the Ranunculus lingua or the Pulicaria vulgaris.
+The variations in the water level of the lakes, and the areas of mudflats that result from them, generate very rich environments sheltering an aquatic flora.
+There are remarkable species such as Ranunculus lingua and Pulicaria vulgaris.

 Wildlife

 There are around 40 species of mammals frequenting the site.
 There are also 24 heritage species, including 16 species of bats.
-Some of the protected species are the wildcat, polecat (Mustela putorius putorius), barbastella as well as the Eurasian otter.
+Protected species include the wildcat, polecat (Mustela putorius putorius), barbastella as well as the Eurasian otter.

 The site is known for its remarkable bird life linked to aquatic or forest environments.
 It has more than 200 species, 92 of which are nesting.
 Among migratory species, we find the black stork, greater white-fronted and greylag geese, Bewick's swan (Cygnus columbianus bewickii), Eurasian teal, common goldeneye, smew, etc.

-Amphibians include the yellow-bellied toad, fire salamander, and the Northern crested newt.
-Three heritage species of reptiles are present: the grass snake, the slow-worm and the viviparous lizard.
+Amphibians include the yellow-bellied toad, the fire salamander, and the Northern crested newt.
+Three heritage species of reptile are present: the grass snake, the slow-worm and the viviparous lizard.

 The site is very rich in beetles (800 inventoried species) and dragonflies.